bulhaa/Scaffold-Driven-Development/README.md

-# Scaffolder
+# Not Scaffolder

+- Not your average scaffolder.
+This is Scaffold Driven Development
-- Create templates from existing files using unscaffolding feature
+- Create templates from existing files using unscaffolding feature.
+-- Meaning you can update your
 - Inject conditional or repetitive elements into the main template
 - Use database structure and scaffold based on field names, data types, nullability and relationships